uncertainty-toolbox/simple-uq/README.md

 # simple-uq
-Uncertainty quantification models implemented simply and cleanly.
+Uncertainty quantification models implemented simply and cleanly using pytorch-lightning.

 ----------------------------------------------
 UNDER CONSTRUCTION
 ----------------------------------------------

+## Models

+* [Probabilistic Neural Net (PNN)](simple_uq/models/pnn.py): A neural network that outputs the mean and variance of a Normal distribution.

+* More coming soon!

 ## Installation Instructions